Journal of Applied Ecology

 Journal of Applied Ecology is a monthly peer-reviewed scientific journal publishing research in all areas of environmental management.
 It was established in 1964 and is published by Wiley on behalf of the British Ecological Society.
-The Senior Editors are Jos Barlow (Executive Editor), Nathalie Pettorelli, Philip Stephens, Martin Nuñez and Romina Rader.
+The Senior Editors are Jos Barlow (Executive Editor), Nathalie Pettorelli, Philip Stephens, Martin A. Nuñez and Romina Rader.

 Types of papers published

 The journal publishes the following types of papers: